-The Company's financial assets primarily comprise loans and a short term receivable due from its parent, Aviva plc, which has an external issuer credit rating of A-1, and as such the credit risk arising from the counterparty failing to meet all or part of their obligations is considered remote.
-In addition, the loan amounting to £10,100 million (2014: £10,210 million) is secured by a legal charge against the ordinary share capital of Aviva Group Holdings Limited.
+The Company's financial assets primarily comprise loans and receivables due from its parent, Aviva plc, which has an external issuer credit rating of A^{-1} , and as such the credit risk arising from the counterparty failing to meet all or part of their obligations is considered remote.
+In addition, the loan amounting to £9,990 million (2015: £10,100 million) is secured by a legal charge against the ordinary share capital of Aviva Group Holdings Limited.
 Due to the nature of the financial assets, and the fact that the loans are intended to be held until settled, by the issuer (on maturity or earlier if redeemed before maturity), and not traded, the Company is not exposed to the risk of changes to the market value caused by changing perceptions of the credit worthiness of Aviva plc.
-Financial assets that were past due or impaired at 31 December 2015 were £nil (2014: £nil).
+Financial assets that were past due or impaired at 31 December 2016 were £nil (2015: £nil).